lgorithm/Human-Activity-Recognition/README.md

 ## Deep Learning Model Training

-Here deep learning models are trained on the preprocessed raw time series data.
+Here deep learning models are trained on the preprocessed raw time series data from every time series window of 2.56 sec.
 Key steps include:

 - Designing and building neural network architectures such as LSTM and GRU
 - Training the neural networks on the dataset